Adaptive Policy Synchronization for Scalable Reinforcement Learning: Experiments

 \section{Experiments}

 We use CleanRL~\cite{huang_cleanrl_2022}, a minimalist and reproducible RL library, as our training framework and pair it with ClusterEnv for distributed environment execution.
-All experiments use Proximal Policy Optimization (PPO) on the classic discrete-control benchmark \texttt{LunarLander-v2}.
+All experiments use Proximal Policy Optimization (PPO) \cite{schulman_proximal_2017}, a standard on-policy training method, on the classic discrete-control benchmark \texttt{LunarLander-v2}.